marciliocn/void-installer/README.md

 ### TODO
 - Create process installation for Void Linux BIOS/MBR MUSL
-- Add a pos-install script for automate tuning and another configs
+- ~~Add a pos-install script for automate tuning and another configs~~
 - Add a option to choose filesystem for partitions (don't forget to change in fstab too)
 - Automatic answer for import keys (on first time repository sync)
 - Include `rEFInd`
 - Option to install without `GRUB` (on Arch it is possible)

 ### CHANGELOG
+#### 202001.03
+- Added audio group in user creation script
+- Include Uncomplicated Firewall (ufw)
 #### 202001.02
 - Remove TTYs from 3 to 6
 - Added user and configs for sudo usage